 - auto is the software controlled acquisition (does not use triggers), where exptime and period have to be set.
-Set number of cycles (i.e. triggers) to 1 using cycles.
+Set number of cycles (triggers) to 1.
 Set number of frames using frames. - trigger 1 frame taken for 1 trigger.
-Your frames needs to be 1 always, cycles can be changed and defines how many triggers are considered. exptime needs to be set.
+Your frames needs to be 1 always, cycles (triggers) can be changed and defines how many triggers are considered. exptime needs to be set.
 In the GUI this is called trigger exposure series. - burst_trigger gets only 1 trigger, but allows to take many frames.
-With frames one can change the number of frames. cycles needs to be 1. exptime and period have to be set.
+With frames one can change the number of frames. cycles (triggers) needs to be 1. exptime and period have to be set.
 In the gui it is called trigger readout. - gating allows to get a frame only when the trigger pulse is gating.
-Note that in this case the exp time and period only depend on the gating signal. cycles allows to select how many gates to consider.
+Note that in this case the exp time and period only depend on the gating signal. cycles (triggers) allows to select how many gates to consider.
 Set number of frames to 1 using frames.
 IMPORTANT: Up to firmware 23, the last subframe is oblige to finish being taken, despite the gate signal going down.
 This will be configurable from later fw and software version.
-Also, in gating mode, due to timing of the state machine, you need to leave 500 μ s deadtime between the end on an acquisition and the next.
-This is as the state machine is unable to check for changes in the status in the first 500 μ s.
+Also, in gating mode, due to timing of the state machine, you need to leave 500 μs deadtime between the end on an acquisition and the next.
+This is as the state machine is unable to check for changes in the status in the first 500 μs .
 ATTENTION: if you are in 16 bit mode and you are applying online rate corrections, as now the exptime is generated by the trigger, you might not have correct rate corrections.
 If you know what the exposure time is in the gating signal, then you can set the exptime once and the rate corrections will be correct.
 In 32 bit mode, it does not matter as the rate corrections depends on the subexptime which is software set independently from the gate exptime.

+ATTENTION: From release 4.1.1 with the trigger option it is possible to have software triggers as a debugging tool (instead of the hardware trigger signal.
+One should start the acquisition (with the blocking sls_detector_acquire if wanted and with another client one can send the softare trigger sls_detector_put status trigger.
+This option allows for example to perform a motor scan (moving a motor in between single images) and still writing all images to the same file.
 When using 32-bit mode, by default the acquisition ends the last complete subframe that was started when still the acquisition time was valid.
 This has been chosen as many people wants to know the exact acquisition time for when the detector was taking data and also, if ratecorr are active, the last subframe will be correctly corrected, while otherwise it will be corrected with a wrong subdeadtime.
 However, from 4.1.0, in gating mode, an option to immediately terminate the subframe when the gate signal goes down it is implemented to stop the acquisition at the same time.
-This option is ./sls_detector_put interruptsubframe 1 while the default option is ./sls_detector_put interruptsubframe 0.
+This option is ./sls_detector_put interruptsubframe 1 while the default option is ./sls_detector_put interruptsubframe

 Hardware-wise, the ENABLE OUT signal outputs when the chips are really acquiring.
 This means that the single subframes will be output in 32 bit mode.
-The TRIGGER OUT outputs the sum-up-signal at the moment (which is use-less).
+The TRIGGER OUT outputs the sum-up-signal at the moment (which is useless).
 This will be changed in the future to output the envelop of the enable signal.

-We are planning to change some functionality, i.e. unify the trigger and burst_trigger trigger modes and make both frames and cycles configurable at the same time.
+We are planning to change some functionality, i.e. unify the trigger and burst_trigger trigger modes and make both frames and cycles (triggers) configurable at the same time.